keithgg/scripts/README.md

 movemp3.py
 ----------
-Scans the list of audio files in a directory (source_dir) it's sub dirs and moves the files to dest_dir/artistname if dest_dir/artistname exists.
-If there are 10 or more files by artist in source_dir the dest_dir/artistname is created.
+Scans the list of audio files in a directory (source_dir) it's sub dirs and moves the files to dest_dir/artistname if dest_dir/artistname exists for all files that have *artistname* as their artist.
+If there are 10 or more files by the same artist in source_dir then dest_dir/artistname is created.

-You need to have puddletag installed to run this (http://puddletag.sf.net).

 **Usage: python movemp3.py source_dir dest_dir**